AlexaWu/SQL-Practice/CTE/[coursera] Introducing_CTE.md

     WHERE SalesPersonID IS NOT NULL
 )

--- Note that inner query can execute by itself, CTE only exists in the scope of the entire query operation
+-- Note that inner query can execute by itself

 SELECT SalesPersonID, COUNT(SalesOrderID) AS TotalSales,
 	SalesYear